generalui/pivotaltracker/README.md

 ```

-Example: Get all stories in a project:
+Get all stories in a project:
 ```javascript
 client.project(12345).stories.all(function(error, stories) {